Berkanktk/CyberSecurity/README.md

 `>` is the operator for output redirection.
 Meaning that you can redirect the output of any command to a file
 `>>` does mainly the same thing as >, with one key difference. >> appends the output of a command to a file, instead of erasing it.

+## File Descriptors
+A file descriptor (FD) in Unix/Linux operating systems is an indicator of connection maintained by the kernel to perform Input/Output (I/O) operations.
+In Windows-based operating systems, it is called filehandle.
+It is the connection (generally to a file) from the Operating system to perform I/O operations (Input/Output of Bytes).
+By default, the first three file descriptors in Linux are:

+**Data Stream for Input**
+`STDIN – 0`
+**Data Stream for Output**
+`STDOUT – 1`
+**Data Stream for Output that relates to an error occurring.**
+`STDERR – 2`

+Redirects the file descriptors for the errors (STDERR) to "`/dev/null`" This way, we redirect the resulting errors to the "null device," which discards all data.
+`find /etc/ -name shadow 2>/dev/null > results.txt`

+**Redirect STDOUT and STDERR to Separate Files**
+`find /etc/ -name shadow 2> stderr.txt 1> stdout.txt`

 # Steps
 ## Content Discovery
 ### Manual